 While the clinicians' primary job is to treat the sick, the accumulated knowledge of physicians does have a place in public health research.
 However, without an organized effort to gather and interpret the evidence collected from individual cases, this information can be lost.
-New research initiatives will take on this task.
-For instance, the Geisinger Hospital System, located in the northern tier of Pennsylvania, plans to mine years' worth of data to determine if asthma rates among patients had changed after the gas industry began operating in the region.
+New research initiatives take on this task.
+For instance, the Geisinger Hospital System, located in the northern tier of Pennsylvania, has mined years' worth of data to determine if asthma rates among patients had changed after the gas industry began operating in the region.
 With their large store of electronic health records, Geisinger is in an ideal position to conduct research on asthma in Pennsylvania and other health topics.
 In February, 2013 Geisinger received a \$1 million grant from the Degenstein Foundation to work on the planning and execution of the study in collaboration with two other health systems (Socha, 2013).
 In 2015, peer-reviewed studies from the Geisinger data began to be released.
 A study on radon (Casey et al.) was published in Environmental Health Perspectives.
 Reproductive impacts (Casey et al.) were investigated in a study published in Epidemiology.
+In 2016, initial plans to study asthma came to fruition when the Geisinger data yielded a study published in the Journal of the American Medical Association (JAMA Internal Medicine).
+The study found a relationship between unconventional natural gas development and asthma exacerbations (Rasmussen et al.) and was reported prominently in the mainstream press.